Hzy0913/chat-react/README.md

   other: 'otherInfo'
 }
 ```
- - `emoji ` if emoji param is **false**,  not show emoji. if  you want to add more emoji,you can set this param is array content.
+ - `emoji ` if emoji param is **false**,  not show emoji. if you want to add more emoji, you can set this param is array content.
 ```javascript
 // add more emoji
 emoji = [